kevindomm/kevindomm.github.io/_posts/2016-04-14-twitter-meter.markdown

 13. Click the `CREATE` button.

-14. When asked to restage your application, DO NOT CLICK the `RESTAGE` button; cancel it, since you will still add another service.
+14. When asked to restage your application, DO NOT CLICK the `RESTAGE` button; cancel it, since another service will be added.

 15. Similar to steps 7-13, add the Tone Analyzer service.